willayy/SNNPy/README.md

 # SNNPy
-This is a Python module with api's to a C implemented configurable FFN neural network.
+This is a Python module with api's to a C implemented configurable FFN neural network model.

 This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand.
 It does not feature parallelism, hardware accelaration, its memory ineffective and its a naive implementation.